victorokolie/Victor---Okolie/README.md

 #### References

-"Health Information Technology (HIT)" From [here].(https://rb.gy/pichkj)
+"Health Information Technology (HIT)" From [here](https://rb.gy/pichkj)

-"The Positive And Negative Impacts Of Health Information Technology In The Healthcare Field" From [here].(https://rb.gy/5ivo9z)
+"The Positive And Negative Impacts Of Health Information Technology In The Healthcare Field" From [here](https://rb.gy/5ivo9z)

-Health IT (health information technology) from [here ].(https://rb.gy/nsyluw)
+Health IT (health information technology) from [here](https://rb.gy/nsyluw)